jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >   wisdom should primarily speak with words as mild as milk...

-Less problematic but still an issue is the coarse nature of much communication.
+Less problematic, but still an issue, is the coarse nature of much casual communication nowadays.
 One may avoid ridicule and derision, yet still communicate in a harsh manner.
 Think of why you're speaking.
 It shouldn't be for simply venting.
 The Baha'i path urges moderation in all things, including tone of speech.